Daniel-Baun/NiryorobotAU/readme.md

 ```

 <br>
-In the end the follwing things should be installed:
+In the end the following should be installed:

--pip
+- pip
--PostgreSQL
+- PostgreSQL
--Odoo
+- Odoo

 ### **Network settings**